machine-learning-apps/ml-template-azure/README.md

 Navigate to the [Azure Portal](portal.azure.com) to find the details of your resource group or workspace.
 Create a Machine Learning workspace if you haven't already.

 To check ownership of your workspace, enter your workspace, navigate to Access Control(IAM) on the left hand column.
-In the box titled 'Add a role assignment", you need to be able to click 'Add'.
+In the box titled *'Add a role assignment'*, you need to be able to click *'Add'*.
 If you cant't, you are not owner of your workspace and will not be able to create a service principal.

 We suggest using the AZ CLI to create your SP auth.
 You will need these three things:
-1. {service-principal-name} = user-defined name for your service principal (e.g.workspacename_SPauth)
-2. {subscription-id} = Workspace > Overview > subscription ID
-3. {resource-group} = Workspace > Overview > resource group
+**{service-principal-name}** = user-defined name for your service principal (e.g.workspacename_SPauth) **{subscription-id}** = *Workspace > Overview > subscription ID* **{resource-group}**= *Workspace > Overview > resource group*

-Fire up the Cloud CLI or (recommended) install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) on your computer and execute the following command to generate the required credentials:
+Fire up the Cloud CLI or install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)(recommended) on your computer and execute the following command to generate the required credentials:

-[Additional Service Principal instructions can be found here](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/manage-azureml-service/authentication-in-azureml/authentication-in-azureml.ipynb
-), in the section titled 'Service Principal Authentication'

 ```sh
 # Replace {service-principal-name}, {subscription-id} and {resource-group} with your